 Please introduce yourself with the name and company.
 Please go ahead.

 Hello.
-Yeah.
-Hi, this is the Redra here from Alpha Value.
+Yeah, hi.
+This is Virendra here from Alpha Value.
 Sorry, I couldn't hear you.
-I have a couple of questions.
-Yeah.
-Hi, can you hear me now?
+Yeah, hi.
+Can you hear me now?

 Yes.

-We are having good traction in with the actions that we are taking.
+We are having good traction with the actions that we are taking.
 The actions are still leveling out.
-So we are, as I stated, removing the number of customers and some number of traffic.
-And at the same time, of course, growing and that equals out.
+So we are, as I stated, removing the number of customers and the number of traffic.
+And at the same time, of course, we're growing and that equals out.
 I don't have any exact timeline to relate that to.
-We are on track with what we are doing.
-And we hope to see, of course, as we move forward, traction revenue wise as well.
+We are on track with what we are doing, and we hope to see, of course, as we move forward, traction revenue-wise as well.

-Okay.
-Perfect.
+Okay, perfect.
 Second one was, do you expect any more of these proactive actions that you've been taking in other markets in Europe?
-And is that on the horizon or do you see that?
+At least, is that on the horizon, or do you see it at the moment?

 Okay.
-And just one on your comments regarding the business growth.
-You said that there was not more growth in the light casino side was driven by more commission for customers rather than new customers.
-So does that in any way imply that your wind margins have gone up or are you just seeing more business with the existing customers?
+And just one on your comment regarding the business growth.
+You said that there was a lot more growth in the light casino side was driven by more commissions per customer rather than new customers.
+So does that in any way imply that your bid margins have gone up or are you just seeing more business customers?

 Perfect.
 And just one last one.
 Sorry for one too many.
-The question is regarding the margin guidance.
-What would take you to the higher end versus the lower end in your assumptions or expectations that you kind of want?
+The question is regarding EBITDA margin guidance.
+What would take you to the higher end versus the lower end in your assumptions or expectations that you kind of model?

 Please introduce yourself with the name and company.
 Please go ahead.